ovh/docs/pages/cloud/dedicated/configuring-the-vrack-between-the-public-cloud-and-a-dedicated-server/guide.en-ca.md

 #### In case of an existing instance

 You can attach an existing instance to a private network.
-Please refer to [this section](https://docs.ovh.com/ca/en/public-cloud/public-cloud-vrack/#cases-of-an-already-existing-instance_2) of the corresponding guide.
+For more information, please refer to [this section](https://docs.ovh.com/ca/en/public-cloud/public-cloud-vrack/#cases-of-an-already-existing-instance_2) of the corresponding guide.

 ### Create a VLAN ID

-For both services to communicate with each other, they should be tagged with the same **VLAN ID**.
+For both services to communicate with each other, they have to be tagged with the same **VLAN ID**.

 #### Using the default VLAN ID